Pavakkai Pitlai

 - Pressure cook the thuvar dhal till soft.

-- In a kadai put a teaspoon of oil and roast Bengal gram dhal, urad dhal, coriander seeds, pepper, jeera and red chillies separately.
+- In a kadai put a teaspoon of oil and roast Bengal gram dhal, urad dhal, coriander seeds, pepper, jeera and red chillies one by one and keep it aside.

-- Add coconut gratings at the end and fry for a while.
+- Same kadai add coconut gratings and fry till it changes to light brown.
 Remove and cool.
 Mix all the roasted ingredients and fried coconut grating and grind to a fine paste.

-- When it starts boiling, take a handful of bitter gourd pieces and squeeze out all the water and add to the boiling tamarind juice.
+- In a thick bottomed vessel put little oil.
+Take a handful of bitter gourd pieces and squeeze out all the water and add it.
+Fry the bitter gourd pieces for a while.

-- When the bitter gourd is well cooked, add the ground paste, cooked dhal and mix well.
+- When it boiled well and the bitter gourd is cooked, add the boiled peanuts, cooked dal, and the ground masala paste and mix well.

 - Let it boil for few more minutes.
-Season it with mustard and curry leaves.
+Season it with mustard, asafoetida and curry leaves.

 - If you desire, you can add a small piece of jaggery to lessen the bitterness.